Banana ice cream (the infused way!)

 Bananas – a very short history

 The history of bananas dates back to ancient eras.
-In more modern times, bananas have even had political consequences, particularly in the Americas. has even had geo-political consequences in our own time.
+In more modern times, bananas have even had geo-political consequences, particularly in the Americas.
 Originating in New Guinea, the banana spread with Austronesian traders over the Indo-Pacific already in ancient times.
 From thereon, the banana continued to other parts of tropical Asia.
 Later on, one main drivers behind their eventual spread over the globe would be the early expansion of Islam: Together with Islam, the banana was brought to Palestine, Egypt, and onwards to the rest of North Africa, to (the Christian) Cyprus and to the then-Muslim Iberia.
 The next big expansion took place in the 15th and 16th centuries, when the Portuguese started up banana plantations in the Caribbean, and in the South and Central America.
 In most of Europe, bananas continued to be quite rare throughout the Victorian era.

 By the 1880’s, the banana had become quite well-spread in North America.
 With the continued developments in modern transportation and refrigeration, the scene was set for more global operations and the rise of multi-national giant corporations, and brands like today’s Chiquita and Dole.

 The term “Banana republic” was coined already in 1901, reflecting the immense and corrosive influence of the Banana companies over both the economic and political life in several of the banana-growing countries.